jimbro1000/Dragon32Rev3/README.md

 The required JED file for the GAL22V10 that drives the memory banking is in the CPLD folder of the project.

+The 256K upgrade can be replaced with a SAMx8 upgrade board.
+This replaces the SAM chip and the tristate buffer that sits between the RAM and the CPU, and also allows connection to the second data path that goes to the VDG.
+With this in place the DRAM (either 4164 or 41256) is redundant, as is the GAL that provides the 256K banker capability.

 ### Video Port ###

 The board includes a third connector for the video mezzanine